tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 programs, it is in terms of the `PUNCH` command, because the manual is focused on the paper tape based version of U/W FOCAL.

-TODO: Write up the PUNCH option despite the problems

-Though it does work in the PiDP-8/I environment, it has two serious
-problems:

-1. It was designed for use with paper tapes, which are somewhat more clumsy to use in their emulated form within SIMH than actual paper tapes.

-2. When you use the `PUNCH` format, it dumps the raw contents of the memory buffers, which are not relocateable.
-This means you have to remember which memory page the program was saved from in order to load it back up again.
-If you have two programs you want to load at once and they both came from page 3, you've got a problem.
+The PiDP-8/I software project ships the OS/8 version of U/W FOCAL instead, which doesn't even have a `PUNCH` command.
+There is mention of a `PLOT` command on [`CARD1.DA`][uwfr], but that's of no use to us here.

+Even if it did work, mounting and unmounting simulated paper tapes under SIMH is a bit of a hassle.
+We can do better.

 ### <a id="ls-library"></a>The `LIBRARY` Command

-Because the PiDP-8/I software project is distributing the OS/8 version of U/W FOCAL rather than the original paper tape based version, we have an easy solution to the problems of using `PUNCH` for saving programs: use the `LIBRARY` command instead.

-In the OS/8 version of U/W FOCAL, the `L` command is not overloaded with `LINK` and `LOOK` as documented in [the manual][uwfm], it means `LIBRARY` instead, and it is generally used for OS/8 file commands.
+The effective replacement for `PUNCH` in the OS/8 version of U/W FOCAL is the `LIBRARY` command.

+If you've read [the manual][uwfm], you may be wondering if it's overloaded with `LINK` and `LOOK`, but no: those commands are apparently missing from the OS/8 version.
+(Open question: how do you use multiple fields of core for program code with the OS/8 version, then?)

 Briefly, then, I'll show how to use some of these commands: